smXplorer/AlliGator/docs/source/alligator-settings-window.rst

     + *# Logical Processors Used*: select the number of logical processors available to AlliGator for parallel computing.
 The number of available logical processors is indicated to the left of this control.
-    + *Verbose Mode*: if checked off, outputs information on indivudal processing steps during AlliGator processing (displayed in italics and light gray color in the Notebook).
+    + *Verbose Mode*: if checked off, outputs information on individual processing steps during AlliGator processing (displayed in italics and light gray color in the Notebook).
 This can be useful to provide a complete record of a workflow.